beauty

 ADVERTISEMENT

-Her advice for people wanting "natural" ingredients is to realise science-based skincare is a powerful tool.
+Her advice for people wanting "natural" ingredients is to remember that science-based skincare is a powerful tool.

-"Most people do not realise that all 'natural' ingredients (which are generally defined as those extracted from nature rather than made in a laboratory) are also chemicals and moreover can be harsh or allergenic themselves," Dr McDonald explains.
-"Skincare has come a long way and we are all benefiting from the science behind it."
+"Most people do not realise that all 'natural' ingredients (which are generally defined as those extracted from nature rather than made in a laboratory) are also chemicals and moreover can be harsh or allergenic themselves," Dr McDonald explained.
+"Skincare has come a long way and we are all benefiting from the science behind it.

 "I always welcome people to make their own choices but my preference is to use products that have been researched and developed to be the best and most effective for my skin concerns, not to mention pleasant to use, rather than go back to what they were using in the dark ages."